bigthyme/Scribblers/README.md

-HTML5 Kids Game...?
+Scribblers
 =========
 Currently Deployed at: http://scribblers.herokuapp.com/

-This project utilizes the HTML5 [getUserMedia API] to manipulate the Canvas.
-Our team has implemented an algorithm that detects green hsl values whether in video streams or image files and allows the user to alter the given data in real-time.
+This project utilizes the HTML5 [getUserMedia API] and a few other open source tech to manipulate the Canvas in real-time.
+Our team has implemented an algorithm that detects green hsl values whether in video streams or image files and allows the users to paint over those objects with primary colors.

   - Currently the project is scoped to a single player game that will draw the controller's motion on any given html element.
     - Version 0.6